-This record group includes records of the civilian agencies responsible for the wartime functions of export control, foreign procurement, lend–lease, reverse lend–lease, participation in foreign relief and rehabilitation, and economic warfare (included foreign economic intelligence).
+This record group includes records of the numerous civilian agencies responsible for the wartime functions of export control, foreign procurement, lend–lease, reverse lend–lease, participation in foreign relief and rehabilitation, and economic warfare (including foreign economic intelligence).
 The evolution of those agencies ultimately led to the establishment of the Foreign Economic Administration (FEA) in September 1943.
 FEA was abolished in September 1945.

 In addition to records of the FEA, this record group includes records of the following predecessor organizations:

 - Interdepartmental Committee for Coordination of Foreign and Domestic Military Purchases (President’s Liaison Committee, 1939–1941)

 - Division of Defense Aid Reports (1941)

 - Office of Lend–Lease Administration (1941–1943)

 - Office of the Administrator of Export Control (1940–1941)

 - Board of Economic Warfare (1941–1943)